Have you heard about the 30 Day Minimalism Challenge? If you haven’t, this is how it goes:

 - If you use your personal phone for making work calls, save those bills and get reimbursed by your company for them.

 - Compare different ways to pay your mobile bills.
 Either through debit card, credit card or cash/cheque.
 Using a credit card means getting reward points which you can spend later.
 You can also set a date to auto-pay your bills through credit cards.
 This helps in paying bills on time.

 Step 2: Follow The 50-30-20 Rule For Your Salary

-Do not spend everything in the beginning of the month and live precariously towards the end.
+Do not spend everything at the beginning of the month and live precariously towards the end.
 Follow the 50-30-20 rule: 50% towards necessities, 30% towards luxury items and at least 20% should be saved.
-Read: 8 money tips to help young earners plan their finances by ET, it gives a detailed guide to plan your finances.
+Read 8 money tips to help young earners plan their finances by ET, it gives a detailed guide to plan your finances.